 - Tacx has your consent;

-- Tacx determines that it is required to do so by law; such as in response to a court order or subpoena;
+- Tacx is required to do so in order to comply with a valid subpoena, legal order, court order, legal process, or other legal obligation;

-- it is necessary in Tacx’s opinion to do so to protect the rights, property, or safety of Tacx or its employees, the users of the Tacx Service, or the public; or
+- It is necessary to enforce any of our terms and conditions or policies; it is necessary to pursue available legal remedies or defend legal claims; or it is necessary in Tacx’s opinion to do so to protect the rights, property, or safety of Tacx or its employees, the users of the Tacx Service, or the public.

 Our processing of your personal information will be legitimized as follows: